EmmanuelInyang/altschool-second-semester/vagrant-project/README.md

 <h3>Deliverables</h3>

-<p>A bash script encapsulating the entire deployment process adhering to the specifiactions mentioned above.<br>
+<p>A bash script encapsulating the entire deployment process adhering to the specifications mentioned above.<br>
 Documentation accompanying the script elucidating the steps and procedures for execution.</p>